No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 • Add notes like opening times or “go at sunset”.

 The biggest win is flexibility.
-If our schedule can move by a day or two, we can set alerts for a range of dates.
+If our schedule can move by a day or two, we set alerts for a range of dates.
 Often, flying mid-week or shifting check-in/out days can cut the cost without changing the trip much.

 What we do: